datocms/content-link/README.md

 }
 ```

-### Cleanup & disposal

-- The runtime scrubs zero‑width stega markers automatically after stamping attributes on elements.
-- Call `controller.dispose()` when your preview surface unmounts (e.g. SPA route change).
-This disconnects observers and removes only the generated attributes the library added.
-- Need cleanup without enabling overlays?
-Use `enableDatoAutoClean(selector, options)` to scrub stega payloads in a specific DOM subtree.

 ## Using Visual Editing with the Real Time API

 Use this only if your preview receives real-time updates via DatoCMS [Real‑time Updates API](https://www.datocms.com/docs/real-time-updates-api).
-If you render a static snapshot from the [Content Delivery API](https://www.datocms.com/docs/content-delivery-api), you can skip this hook; `enableDatoVisualEditing` alone will show overlays on first render, but there will be no live re-scan.
+If you render a static snapshot from the [Content Delivery API](https://www.datocms.com/docs/content-delivery-api), you can skip this hook; `createOverlaysController` alone will show overlays on first render, but there will be no live re-scan.

 ```tsx
 'use client';